The Everyday Fitness Guide: How to Become More Physically Active

-I’m not talking about getting a gym membership and buying the latest and greatest piece of exercise equipment.
-This post isn’t about training to run a marathon.
-Rather, I’m referring to adding more movement to the tasks you already do as part of your daily routine.
-I’m talking about maximizing your (brace yourself, this is a mouthful) non-exercise activity thermogenesis, or NEAT.
+There is actually a word to describe the type of physical activity that I’m talking about here.
+It’s called (brace yourself, this is a mouthful) non-exercise activity thermogenesis, or NEAT.
 NEAT describes all the physical activity you do that’s not sport related.
 But don’t let the “non-exercise” part of NEAT fool you.
-NEAT activities can be a strenuous as you want them to be.
+These activities can be a strenuous as you want them to be.

-Not only that, you may be able to lose weight, or at least not gain it, through NEAT.
-A 1999 study on overeating found those people who overate but maintained higher levels of physical activity were able to maintain a healthy weight, unlike those who overate but weren’t as physically active.
+I don’t make any claims in terms of weight loss, but it is interesting to note that a 1999 study on overeating found those people who overate but maintained higher levels of physical activity were able to maintain a healthy weight, unlike those who overate but weren’t as physically active.
 The study examined the effect of NEAT.
-Those who didn’t gain weight used high levels of NEAT.
+Those who didn’t gain weight burned more calories through high NEAT levels.

 01 Biking or walking to work

-Or, biking or walking to the store, library, or other places, depending on how the pandemic has changed where you need to travel.
-Make a list of all the places you go during the week and ask yourself whether you can bike to one of them regularly.
+Not just work.
+Can you also bike or walk to the store, library, or just about any place.
+Make a list of all your weekly and daily destinations and ask yourself whether you can bike or walk to one of them regularly—look for what I call your frugalmatic sweet spot.
 Even if you only bike 15 miles a week, that adds up to 780 miles a year.
-Of course, you can always bike just for fun, but it’s too easy to skip biking when you don’t have to do it.
 By using a bike to get to where you need to go, you’ll “force” yourself to get regular exercise.
-You can even bike in the winter by acquiring a few additional accessories, such as metal-studded bike tires.
+It’s even possible to bike in the winter with a few additional accessories, such as metal-studded bike tires.

 02 The yard work(out)

 If you have a yard, think of it as a cross-training course.
 Mowing and raking leaves are two great ways to work up a sweat.
+Swapping out a power mower with a push reel mower can intensify the job.
 Look around your yard and home, and there’s unlimited exercise opportunities: washing windows, trimming hedges, spreading mulch, weeding, caulking, and painting.
+I once burned nearly 14,000 calories by painting our house’s exterior.
 All these tasks can turn yard work into workouts.
-In the winter, substitute the snow blower for a snow shovel, even if for only part of the job.

 03 Cleaning the house